Funding Circle Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Funding Circle Holdings

 Funding Circle Holdings plc operates in the financial services industry, primarily focusing on providing loans to small and medium-sized enterprises (SMEs).
-The company facilitates peer-to-peer lending, connecting businesses in need of financing with investors seeking returns.
+The company facilitates peer-to-peer lending, connecting investors with businesses seeking funding, and is a significant player in the alternative finance market.

 Technical Sentiment Signal: Strong Buy